Who are the best sledgers in the cricketing world and who are the meek victims walking back to the pavilion having been talked into getting out?

 At this point the batsman would usually flip his bat over and examine the end, to which Lillee would respond, “Wrong end mate.”

-Robin Smith vs. Merv Hughes
+Robin Smith vs Merv Hughes Cricket

 Merv Hughes and Robin Smith were combatants tailor-made for each other and duly enjoyed a series of cricketing duels.